-Any student permitted to attend school with a chronic infectious disease must do so under specified conditions and under a doctor's written approval and recommendation.
-Each case shall be handled in an individual manner
+Additionally any student permitted to attend school with a chronic infectious disease must do so under specified conditions and under a doctor's written approval and recommendation and upon determination by the school that it is safe for the other students, faculty and employees.
+Each case shall be handled in an individual manner.